<< Main Menu | Home | Search | Contact

 小 徑 齋 (traditional Chinese)

-Alternate: 小 徑 齋 (little footpath studio)
+Alternate: 小 徑 齋 (little path studio)

 carved at the Xi Ling Society, Hangzhou.

 PATHWAY STUDIO.
 This seal, bearing the characters Little Footpath Studio, was carved by Wang Dong Ling in 1989.
 Wang carved it in an old style that he considered appropriate for the studio with an electric brain.
 Most of my work has been signed "Roman" followed by the year of execution ('62,'68, '72, etc.).
 In some instances, after 1985, I included the seal with my name.
 The studio seal appears frequently after 1989.
 My major projects and a few other works include my wife's seal as she has assisted me and collaborated in developing ideas and procedures. .
 Many works are signed "Roman 'yy" without a seal.
 The use or non-use of seal has been arbitrary.
 The most frequently used studio seal is the first one shown above.
-Other seals have been used occasionally:

-NAME SEALS FOR ROMAN VEROSTKO
+NAME SEALS FOR MY NAME: ROMAN VEROSTKO

 kē róng-mèng, 柯 荣 孟 (simplified Chinese) 柯榮孟 (traditional)